Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

 \subsection{FairSquare Benchmark}

-\Textcite{AlbarghouthiDAntoniDrewsEtAl2017} evaluate their \FairSquare{} algorithm on an application derived from the Adult~\cite{AdultDataset1996} dataset.
-In particular, they verify the fairness of three small neural networks with respect to a person's sex under three different distributions of the network input: a distribution of entirely independent univariate variables and two Bayesian Networks.
-We replicate these experiments to compare \ToolName{} to \FairSquare{}.
+\Textcite{AlbarghouthiDAntoniDrewsEtAl2017} evaluate their \FairSquare{} algorithm on an application derived from the Adult dataset~\cite{AdultDataset1996}.
+In particular, they verify whether three small neural networks satisfy two fairness notions with respect to a person's sex under three different distributions of the network input: a distribution of entirely independent univariate variables and two Bayesian Networks. \Cref{sec:fairsquare-additional} describes the FairSquare benchmark in more detail.

-The FairSquare benchmark assumes that all input variables except \enquote{sex} are unbounded, although some variables, like a person's age, have natural bounds.
-To apply \ToolName{}, we set the bounds of the input space such that the cumulative distribution functions of the input variables are $0$ at the lower bound and $1$ at the upper bound, up to machine precision.

-\Cref{tab:fairsquare-selection} contains the results of our experiment.
-Our verification results match the results of \FairSquare{}.
-Regarding runtime, \ToolName{} significantly outperforms \FairSquare{}.
-In particular, \ToolName{} verifies NN\textsubscript{3,2} in several seconds, while \FairSquare{} requires more than seven minutes for the independent input distribution and exceeds the time budget of 15 minutes for the Bayesian network input distributions.
-A comparison with \FairSquare{} on an extended set of benchmarks is contained in \cref{sec:fairsquare-additional}.